-Are you concerned about your missing teeth and looking for solutions?
-For adults, missing permanent teeth can cause problems with eating, speaking and appearance, to mention just a few—so it’s good to consider the options for replacing missing teeth.
+Are you concerned about your missing teeth and looking for solutions, or maybe even the cheapest way to replace missing teeth?
+For adults, missing permanent teeth can cause problems with eating, speaking and appearance, to mention just a few—so it's good to consider the options for replacing missing teeth.

-You’re certainly not alone with this problem, though.
-Studies estimate that 178 million Americans have at least one tooth absent, and about 40 million Americans have no teeth at all!
+You're certainly not alone with this problem, though.
+Recent dental statistics estimate that 178 million Americans have at least one tooth absent, and about 40 million Americans have no teeth at all!

-There are several solutions that can replace a missing tooth, but each has its own pros and cons.
-You’ll need to consider what’s most important in terms of:
+There are several solutions that can replace a missing tooth, some cheap tooth replacement options, others more expensive, but each has its own pros and cons.
+You'll need to consider what's most important in terms of:

-In this guide, we’ll explain the different options for how to fix missing teeth so you can decide which is best for you whether you’re missing a front tooth, back tooth, or several.
+In this guide, we'll explain the different options for the cheapest way to replace missing teeth, and find out how much it is to get a fake tooth, so you can decide which is best for you whether you're missing a front tooth, back tooth, or several.

 Table of contents